Grey hardwood flooring comes in many different shades and lends itself to a modern, farmhouse or a rustic industrial interior.

 Keep in mind when doing this that the colour will always slightly change depending on the choices mentioned above.

-Here are the key things to consider when selecting gray hardwood floors
+Here are the key things to consider when selecting grey hardwood floors.

 As a professional, I will always lean towards engineered boards.